duckies/cop4331c-form-submission-system/docs/STRUCTURE.md

 The above are examples of two module files with the appropriate members:

 1. Imports are only for importing other modules which export providers you need.
-You cannot import a provider, such as importing UserService or CommentService.
-The database has a way of inserting entities of a different type through the entity you are currently working with, so if you're in the UserService you can get all of the comments a user created, and vice versa.
-Thus, importing other modules is not common.
-Two common reasons to do this are for a universal logging module, a configuration module for storing and accessing app-wide settings, and an authentication module that lets controllers add decorators limiting access to specific users or user permissions.
+You cannot import a provider, such as importing UserService or CommentService. `TypeOrmModule.forFeature([])` is the most common module import as it is what injects the database connection into the service.
+When we get into database modeling we will find relations allow us access related entities (e.g., users own many comments, a comment owns one user) without needing to use the service layer of a different entity, so importing other entity modules is not necessary or desired.
+Outside of the database ORM, it's only typical to import modules that focus on a generalized feature that all other modules will need, e.g. an authentication module.
 2. Providers import services, as providers "provide" the functionality.
 Services are a generic name for many different kinds of files.
 For instance, a `user.scheduler.ts` file is not a service file and it could run user operations on a timer and would be considered a provider.
 3. Controllers are simply controllers, and there can be multiple controllers per module if it makes sense.
-For instance, if we had a `user.scheduler.ts` file that created timed functions, we could have a `user-scheduler.controller.ts` file that creates timed events through the API that we don't want to comingle with the regular user controller.
+For instance, if we had a `user.scheduler.ts` file that created timed functions, we could have a `user-scheduler.controller.ts` file that creates timed events through the API that we don't want to co-mingle with the regular user controller.
 4. Exports are providers we wish to export.
-It's undefined behavior, if not erroring behavior, to export a module or controler.
 A real-world example would be an `AuthModule` exporting an `AuthGuard` provider.
 Guards in NestJS are special decorators for controllers that allow or disallow entry based on some context.
 An AuthGuard would check if the user is logged in or not and only allow them if they were, and that is functionality that will need to be imported by many modules.

 Keep in mind modules do have one extra decorator, the `@Global()` decorator.
 Modules with this decorator only have to be imported once and are then available to **all** other modules, typically imported in the root application module.
 An authentication module is typically made global, but most aren't.